-The Commission engages in knowledge sharing of public sector governance with counterparts from Singapore, Canada, New Zealand and China.
-High level engagement also occurs with Public Service Commissioners across the Pacific.
+The Commission engages in knowledge sharing of public sector governance matters with counterparts including Singapore, the United Kingdom and New Zealand.
+High-level engagement also occurs with Public Service Commissioners across the Pacific.

-The programs build on long term collaboration between the Commission and partner organisations with strong focus on capacity building at both the organisational and at the individual skills development level.
-Key modalities include executive exchanges, strategic dialogues, short term missions and technical advice.
+The programs build on long-term collaboration between the Commission and partner organisations with strong focus on capacity building at both the organisational and at the individual skills development level.
+Key modalities include executive exchanges, strategic dialogues, short-term missions, webinars and technical advice.

 The Commission welcomes foreign government visitors to exchange knowledge and information in public sector initiatives, practices and issues and topics of mutual interest.

 Common topics of interest include people management, public sector leadership development, Australia's experience in public sector reform, and accountability and transparency.
 The Commission also values the opportunity to learn from international delegations about their experiences of public sector management and reform.

 Requests for visiting international delegations can be made by submitting the completed international delegation application form to email@example.com.
 Instructions to complete the application and the Commission’s policy on accepting visiting international delegations can be found in the document.

 We have announced the signing of a Memorandum of Understanding between both countries’ Public Services.
 This was part of the Comprehensive Strategic Partnership announced during the India-Australia Leaders’ Virtual Summit on 4 June 2020

 On 31 August 2020, we entered into a Memorandum of Understanding between both countries’ Public Services.
 This builds on the already strong relationship between the Australian Public Service Commission and Public Service Division, Singapore.
 The MoU will guide our efforts over the next 5 years to learn from one another’s experience in transforming our respective public services to be future-ready.